 All of this is quite understandable considering toys like the Max 2 aren’t waterproof.

-On the other hand, these predominantly silicone toys are fine and dandy in the tub or shower, so they have no problem with soap when cleaning them:
+On the other hand, the predominantly-silicone toys below are fine and dandy in the tub or shower, so they have no problem with soap when cleaning them:

 Though the Max 2, as well as the recently released Sex Machine, requires a few extra steps.
 In addition to users having to pay strict attention to where and where not you should apply water or soap.